AndrewJVella/Keybird-Password-Manager/README.txt

 the important stuff, which puts the important stuff at risk.

 My thinking is that 100 auto-generated passwords is bad, a small number of manually created passwords is worse, and both of these together is what often happens.
-Instead of coming up with a few compilcated passwords and using them everywhere, depending on a browser extension, or (most likely) both.
+Instead of coming up with a few complicated passwords and using them everywhere, depending on a browser extension, or (most likely) both.
 You can use Keybird to generate secure passwords from simple keys, that are easy to create and remember.

 -FEATURES-
 Keys:
 This app uses keys to make passwords.
-The keys are easy to remeber.
+The keys are easy to remember.
 The passwords are secure.
 Keys are 16 characters max.
 Passwords are 16 characters.

 Two Key Mode:
 Keybird has a Two Key Mode.
 One private key and many public keys.
 The public keys can be website names.
-You can have many passwords and you only need to remeber one key.
+You can have many passwords and you only need to remember one key.

 Username Generator:
 The Username Generator helps you think of usernames.
 It asks you three questions, and generates names from your